bnesiba/gptManager/README.md

-Mostly an playground project for me to mess around with chatGPT and tool integrations.
+Mostly a playground project for me to mess around with chatGPT and tool integrations.